 - Posture training

-- Diet changes (to rest the jaw muscles)
+- Diet changes such as eating soft foods (to rest the jaw muscles)

 - Ice and hot packs

 TMD symptoms can come back during times of stress.
 It is helpful to be aware of what triggers your symptoms so you can do things to prevent a recurrence.
 See your dentist on a regular basis so your TMD can be checked.